 The issue that many health professionals have with alkaline water isn’t its safety but rather the health claims that are made about it.

-While there is some research, there still isn’t enough scientific evidence to support the use of alkaline water as a treatment for any health condition.
+While there is some research, there still isn’t enough scientific evidence to support using alkaline water as a treatment for any health condition.
 Medical experts warn against believing all the marketing claims.

 Drinking natural alkaline water is generally considered safe since it contains natural minerals.